riesenacht/biotopium/README.md

 Since this is a prototype and in favor of rapid development many breaking changes will occur in the early phase of development.

+# Build Requirements
+Besides JDK 11 and the Kotlin compiler the following tools are required to build this project:
+- GCC
+- Go 16

 # Contributors
 This project was originally initiated by
 - Manuel Riesen